Hakama: Sashinuki hakama

 (指貫, Sashinuki), also called nu-bakama, are a type of hakama that are meant to be worn blousing over the leg and exposing the foot.
 To accomplish this, they are somewhat longer than normal hakama, and a cord is run through the hem and drawn tight, creating a "ballooning" effect.
-To allow for the body required, more formal sashinuki featured six panels rather than four.
+To accommodate the required body, the more formal sashinuki featured six panels rather than four.
 Technically, this cord around the ankle makes sashinuki a type of kukuri- (tied) hakama.
-The earliest form of sashinuki were cut like normal hakama (albeit a bit longer) and have a cord running through the hem of each leg.
+The earliest form of sashinuki was cut like normal hakama and had a cord running through the hem of each leg.
 These cords were pulled tight and tied off at the ankle.
 This was the form commonly worn during the Heian period.
 Sashinuki were worn by court nobles with various types of leisure or semi-formal wear.